 All files must be tab delimited and meet the formatting requirements described in Files and File Formats.

 Selecting Saved Programs from the PROGRAMS menu dropdown displays the Programs screen, SAVED PROGRAMS tab.
 This screen displays your saved programs and allows you to edit or delete them, as well as start a new workbook using your favorite.

 Clicking on the Upload Data button will take you to the Register a Google Cloud Project screen.

 Selecting Public Program from the PROGRAMS menu dropdown displays the Programs screen, PUBLIC PROGRAMS tab.
-This screen displays details about the three public programs (TCGA, CCLE and TARGET) currently available in the Web App.
+This screen displays details about the public programs (TCGA, CCLE, TARGET and BEATAML1.0) currently available in the Web App.
 It displays the number of projects, the ownership and the last date each program was updated.